-The Structural Analysis and Design Option in Engineering Technology degree program at the University of Houston-Downtown is a distinctive program in the College of Sciences and Technology.
-The focus of the program is the application of computer technology, modern materials and construction techniques to the overall design of structures, which includes project planning, costs estimates and management of the project.
+The B.S.E.T.
+Structural Analysis/ Design Option in Engineering Technology degree program at the University of Houston-Downtown is a distinctive program in the College of Sciences and Technology.
+The focus of the program is the application of computer technology, modern materials and construction techniques to the overall design of structures, which includes project planning, costs estimates, and management of the project.

-The graduates of Structural Analysis and Design are capable of:
+The graduates of Structural Analysis/Design Option are capable of:

 - Perform standard analysis and design of structural systems following codes and modern practices.

 - Determine deformations and stresses in structural systems under the action forces: gravity, wind, fire, earth pressure and flood.

 - Apply basic technical concepts to identify, analyze and solve technical problems involving structural, geotechnical, and material behavior under forces and fire